senecadene/employee_handbook/about/values.markdown

 ## Choose what is right over what is easy

-> New Google employees (we call â€œNooglersâ€) often ask me what makes me effective at what I do.
+> New Google employees (we call ‘Nooglers’) often ask me what makes me effective at what I do.
 I tell them only half-jokingly that it's very simple: I do the Right Thing for Google and the world, and then I sit back and wait to get fired.

 > If I don't get fired, I've done the Right Thing for everyone.
 If I do get fired, this is the wrong employer to work for in the first place.
 So, either way, I win.
 That is my career strategy.